-Where an indoor installation is required, the meters should be located on the first floor or in the basement where they shall be readily accessible to authorized Company representatives.
+Where an indoor installation is required, the meters should be located on the ground floor where they shall be readily accessible to authorized Company representatives.
+Meters shall not be located below grade level.
 The location shall not be subject to severe vibration, excessive dampness, high magnetic fields, or excessive heat and shall be installed in accordance with the NEC.
+The meters shall be located through a single door with direct outside access with a combination lock.